bobbyrward/flam3/README.txt

 changelog:

+10/03/09 Changed color_speed range from 0 (no color change) to 1
+    (use new xform color).
+Animate attribute is now 0 for no motion, 1 for motion.
+Removed final xform from stagger algorithm.  'oscope' parameters are now called 'oscilloscope' to match the rest of the parametric variations (backwards compatible, so old genomes can be read.)
+Release as 2.8beta3.

 03/18/09 Major upgrade :
     - 28 variations added, mostly from the sourceforge plugins pack
     - significant speed optimization of variations